2013 April 17 by Richard Lester

 2011 October 14 by Richard Lester

-10/9/11 In support of National Breast Cancer Month, Puget Sound Bank joined 2,000 walkers in the King County Making Strides Against Breast Cancer walk.
+October 14, 2011 – In support of National Breast Cancer Month, Puget Sound Bank joined 2,000 walkers in the King County Making Strides Against Breast Cancer walk.
 The Bank had 27 enthusiastic participants who prevailed against wind and rain and a few steep hills to honor the survivors and support the cause.
-Through various office fundraisers, including the beloved “Jeans day,” the Bank raised $2,665 for the American Cancer Society.
+Through various office fundraisers, including the beloved “jeans day,” the Bank raised $2,665 for the American Cancer Society.

 2011 September 29 by Richard Lester

-Reflecting our shared belief in educating the whole person through academics, social justice, and athletics, Puget Sound Bank proudly sponsored the 9th Annual Seattle University O’Brien Open.
+September 29, 2011 – Reflecting our shared belief in educating the whole person through academics, social justice, and athletics, Puget Sound Bank proudly sponsored the 9th Annual Seattle University O’Brien Open.
 The tournament was held at Redmond Ridge on September 12, 2011 with 166 golfers.
-Jim Mitchell, the president and CEO of Puget Sound Bank, is a 1971 graduate of the Albers School of Business and Economics and currently serves on that school’s board.
-Although final totals are still pending, the event was hugely successful, with over $40,000 raised for the Redhawk men’s basketball program.
+Jim Mitchell, president and CEO of Puget Sound Bank, is a graduate of the Albers School of Business and Economics and currently serves on that school’s board.
+The event was hugely successful, with over $40,000 raised for the Redhawk men’s basketball program.

 2011 July 20 by Richard Lester